Treaty of the Pruth: Reactions

 Within the Ottoman Empire, the treaty was received relatively positively.
 A protracted war with Russia was not considered favourable and would have been a large scale and relatively unsustainable conflict.
 The influence of Swedish King Charles XII was significant however and he continued to live in the Ottoman court.
 Moreover, he called for another war to reclaim land lost to Russia in the Great Northern War and harsher treaty stipulations on Peter the Great.
 Particularly, he sent General Stanislaw Poniatowski with the Ottoman forces in an attempt to influence the eventual treaty.
 He was however, sent away from the negotiations for his aggressive and war mongering negotiating tactics.
-After the General was sent away, he was ordered to write a strong letter of complaint to the Swedish ambassador to the Sultan Thomas Funck, dated 29 August 1711.
+After the General was sent away, he was ordered to write a strong letter of complaint to the Swedish ambassador to the Sultan, Thomas Funck, dated 29 August 1711.
 Increasing tensions between the Grand Vizier Baltaci Mehmet Pasha and King Charles XII forced the monarch to command another letter of complaint dated 4 October 1711.
 This letter detailed the true nature of the peace terms to the Sultan for the first time, and combined with complaints from Devlet II Giray to the Sublime Porte regarding the Grand Vizier's weak negotiating and his ill treatment of the Crimean Khan saw the downfall of Baltaci Mehmet Pasha and the return of open hostility with the Russian Tsardom.

 Whilst the Treaty ended the immediate military conflict, the larger geopolitical conflict was still very active.
-The expansion of Russia into the Caucus and Ukraine regions threatened Ottoman control in these areas.
+The expansion of Russia into the Caucasus and Ukraine regions threatened Ottoman control in these areas.
 Over the next two years, several wars were declared.
 On 9 December 1711, a new conflict was declared, although there was no military action and the conflict was resolved through the Russian ambassadors in Constantinople.
 The Turks declared war on Russia again on 31 October 1712 and 13 April 1713 although the conflicts followed similarly to the first, and no military action was conducted.
 Skilled ambassadors in Constantinople avoided large scale war and the events culminated in the signing of the Treaty of Adrianople in 1713.
-The Treaty confirmed the stipulations agreed upon by the Treaty of the Pruth and added a special clause to deliminate the borders between the two states.
+The Treaty confirmed the stipulations agreed upon by the Treaty of the Pruth and added a special clause to delimit the borders between the two states.
 The Treaty of Adrianople saw the area surrounding Azov completely returned to the Turks, while Peter the Great 'took his hand away' from Ukraine and Zaporizhian Sich on the right bank of the Dnieper.
 Both empires were forbidden from constructing fortresses across their extensive borders.
 However, the issue of Russian access to the Black Sea remained a critical and longstanding issue.
 The border established after the work of both border commissions in 1714 was once again confirmed in the eternal Peace Treaty of Constantinople in 1724.
 It was only during the reign of Empress Anna Ioannovna that the issue was resolved and the borders between the two empires were finally settled.